Prices from £35.00

 - an allergy to tibolone or any of the other ingredients

-- cancer that is sensitive to oestrogens such as cancer of the lining of the womb (or if you are suspected of having it)
+- cancer that is sensitive to oestrogens, such as cancer of the lining of the womb (or if you are suspected of having it)

 - breast cancer (or are suspected of having it)

-- blood clots (thrombosis) including in the legs (DVT or deep venous thrombosis) or lungs (pulmonary embolism)
+- blood clots (thrombosis), including in the legs (DVT or deep venous thrombosis) or lungs (pulmonary embolism)

-- heart attack, stroke or angina
+- heart attack, stroke, or angina

 - liver disease and your liver function tests have not returned to normal

 With some conditions, there is a risk that they return or become worse during treatment with tibolone.
-Before starting treatment with tibolone, let your doctor know if you have ever had any of the following conditions, as you may need to have more frequent check ups:
+Before starting treatment with tibolone, let your doctor know if you have ever had any of the following conditions, as you may need to have more frequent check-ups:

 - fibroids in the womb

-- endometriosis (growth of the womb lining outside the womb
+- endometriosis (growth of the womb lining outside the womb)

-- endometrial hyperplasia (excessive growth of the womb lining)
+- endometrial hyperplasia

-- increased risk of thrombosis (blood clots)
+- increased risk of blood clots

 - high blood pressure

-- a liver disorder, for example a benign liver tumour
+- a liver disorder, for example, a benign liver tumour

 - diabetes